biancafrancini/Node_Exercises/Exercise_14_Postgres_DB/ex4.md

 ## Do

 - Using PgAdmin:
-  - Create a Postgres DB.
+  - Create a Postgres DB. ✅
 - Using a `setupDb` function:
-  - Create `planets` table.
+  - Create `planets` table.✅
-  - Populate the table with two planets (e.g. `'Earth'` and `'Mars'`).
+  - Populate the table with two planets (e.g. `'Earth'` and `'Mars'`).✅
 - Connect your app to Postgres using Express (`pg-promise`). [https://github.com/vitaly-t/pg-promise]
-- Replace the dummy DB with the Postgres DB.
+- Replace the dummy DB with the Postgres DB. ✅
 - Rewrite all planets controller functions.
 They should now work with the DB.
 (Use the SQL queries below.)

 ## Use